 UCAS Code: M1RC

-Entry Requirements: Grade B in A level French unless to be studied as a beginner GCSE: Grade C in English or Welsh.
+BBB with B in French unless to be studied as a beginner

 Course Length: 4 Years